 According to one study, 92 percent of adults have job interview anxiety.
 Virtual or physical, we’ll still worry whether we’re dressed right, sound right and giving off the right vibes.

-A screen doesn’t take all these concerns away but some tips from experts can go a long way in preparing for online interviews:
+A screen doesn’t take all these concerns away but these online interview tips from experts, you’ll be prepared and confident:

 Prepare for online challenges

 Ruby stressed the importance of preparing in advance for an online interview and being mindful of the challenges that come with it.

 Making sure you have a good Internet connection (including sound and video quality) is a major one, but there are also other challenges to be prepared for.